IsaacMolina16/cost-driver-analysis/README.md

 This project analyzes maintenance data from semiconductor test equipment to identify key cost drivers and optimize maintenance decision-making using data analysis techniques.

 -Objective-
-The goal of this project is to:

-*Identify the components generating the highest repair costs *Analyze the relationship between failure frequency and cost impact *Improve prioritization of maintenance strategies using data
+The goal is to identify cost inefficiencies in maintenance operations and provide data-driven recommendations to reduce downtime and operational expenses.

+-Business Impact-
+Potential cost savings equivalent to a mid-level engineering salary annually.

+-Decision Impact-
+*Enabled prioritization of high-cost, low-frequency failures *Supported shift from reactive to data-driven maintenance strategy *Improved resource allocation efficiency

 -Dataset-
 The dataset includes: